OUR SERVICES

 - Not a good option for children or teenagers who are still growing

-- Can be taken out of the mouth in order to eat, drink, brush, floss, and/or attend important events
+- These removable dental appliances can be taken out of the mouth in order to eat, drink, brush, floss, and/or attend important events

 - Come in sets of two, each worn for approximately 2 weeks at a time